 What Size Gasket Will I Need?

 Fast Replacement Glass recommends reading your stove or fireplace owner's manual if you're unsure about which type and size (diameter) gasket you'll need for your door or window glass.
 For the sake of explanation, let's assume the information in your owner's manual is not clear or readily available.
-Let us explain to you how to determine which type and size gasket you'll need!
+Let Fast Replacement Glass tell you exactly how to determine which type and size gasket you'll need!

 Stove Door Gaskets